steqeq/0000/docs/release/backward_compatibility.md

 ### Major Release

-ROCm follows a semantic versioning described at https://semver.org.
+ROCm components follow a semantic versioning described at https://semver.org.

+ROCm releases have a X.Y.Z (major minor patch) versioning scheme similar to semver where:
+- X is years since ROCm first released
+- Y is month or bi-monthly period of year
+- Z is patch release

 For example, in ROCm 5.4.1, the major version number is 5, the minor is 4, and the patch is 1.